Advancing Additive Manufacturing through Deep Learning: A Comprehensive Review of Current Progress and Future Challenges: Deep learning techniques in additive manufacturing applications

+This section explores AM process dynamics modeling, primarily focusing on thermal-based modeling and process-structure-property (PSP) relationships in AM processes.
+Thermal modeling addresses processes involving thermal phenomena.
+However, some AM processes, such as stereolithography (SLA) and material jetting (MJ), do not rely on thermal phenomena to form parts.
+Our systematic review found insufficient research papers utilizing DL for non-thermal phenomena-based modeling approaches, as reflected in Table \ref{tab:big_paper_summary_list}.
+Consequently, we chose to focus more on thermal-based modeling and include a brief discussion on non-thermal approaches alongside it.
+Additionally, thermal phenomena affect PSP modeling, influencing printing patterns, grain structures, defects, stress levels, and mechanical properties of the printed part.
+This underscores the importance of employing DL to optimize and model the PSP relationship.
+Overall, DL-driven AM modeling aligns with a generalized framework, depicted in Figure \ref{fig:data_driven_AM_modeling_schematic}, illustrating the flow from input features through DL-driven modeling to output features.

-Thermal profile modeling is the process of predicting and controlling the temperature distribution and variations during the AM process.
-Articles conducting thermal profile modeling can be separated into two clusters - pure Data-driven Deep Learning (DDDL) and Physics-Informed Deep Learning (PIDL), based on the incorporation of process physics information in the DL model.
+\textbf{Thermal profile modeling} is the process of predicting and controlling the temperature distribution and variations during the AM process.
+The thermal profile includes thermal gradients, heating and cooling rate, and thermal cycles, all of which significantly influence the quality and microstructure of the AM products.
+Data-Driven Deep Learning (DDDL) models and Physics-Informed Deep Learning (PIDL) models are commonly used techniques for thermal profile modeling, with DDDL models relying solely on data and PIDL models incorporating process physics information to enhance accuracy and reliability.

-\paragraph{Pure data-driven DL (DDDL) models} involve uisng DL models solely on the patterns and relationships present in the datasets in modeling thermal profiles.
+Data-driven DL (DDDL) models for thermal profile modeling involve using DL techniques to analyze patterns and relationships in AM data to model thermal profiles.
 For instance, \cite{Hemmasian_Ogoke__Beuth_Farimani2023} proposed a CNN-based DL model to predict thermal fields and improve parts quality.
-The proposed model can take process parameters and time steps as inputs and emulate the 3D thermal geometry of a melt pool in just a few seconds as compared to computational fluid dynamics (CFD) or finite element (FE).
+Their proposed model can take process parameters and time steps as inputs and emulate the 3D thermal geometry of a melt pool in just a few seconds compared to computational fluid dynamics (CFD) or finite element (FE).
 Similarly, \cite{Nalajam_Varadarajan2021} used a CNN-LSTM model to capture both spatial and temporal features for thermal forecasting in WAAM.
-The fundamental limitation of this category of modeling approach is the requirement of large volume of input data in training the DL models.
+However, the major limitation of DDDL modeling approach is the requirement for a large volume of input data to train the DL models effectively.